themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 ```.lang-bash
 meteor add accounts-password
 ```
 The `accounts-password` package is the generic Meteor accounts service.
-This will allow us to give user's the option of signing up for Don Carlton Sales using an email address and password.
+This will allow us to give user's the option of signing in for Don Carlton Sales using an email address and password.

 <p class="block-header">Terminal</p>
 ```.lang-bash